ThunderE75/thundere75.github.io/content/posts/Debian_Setup.md

 title = 'My Debian Setup'
 featured = true
 tags= ['linux', 'guide']
+description = 'My go-to tools and commands to set up a fresh Debian/Ubuntu system.'
 +++

 This is how i like to setup a fresh install of Debian (Ubuntu) based distributions.